taliajmallo/rpgs/characters/Jasskia/charsheet.md

 ## Traits & Drawbacks
 ### Attached
 You have a strong emotional attachment to your younger sister.
 Whenever she is either threatened, in danger, or in someone else's possession, you take a -1 penalty on Will saves and a -2 penalty on saves against fear effects.
 If she is ever lost, killed, or destroyed, exchange this drawback for the Doubt drawback.
+### Arcane Dabbler
+Select two non-harmful arcane cantrips.
+You can cast these two cantrips (*Detect Magic*, *Read Magic*) once per day each (caster level 1st).
+If you have levels in a class that can cast these cantrips, your caster level for these cantrips is equal to that class level.
 ### Criminal
 You spent your early life robbing and stealing to get by.
 Select one of the following skills: **Disable Device**, ~~Intimidate~~, or ~~Sleight of Hand~~.
 You gain a +1 trait bonus on that skill, and it is always a class skill for you.
-### Outcast's Intuition
-You are able to sense the motives of others and use that sense to bolster your magic against dispelling.
-You gain a +1 trait bonus on Sense Motive checks, and Sense Motive is always a class skill for you.
-In addition, your caster level is treated as 1 level higher for the purposes of any attempts to dispel your magic.
 ### Vagabond Child
 You grew up among the outcasts and outlaws of your society, learning to forage and survive in an urban environment.
 Select one of the following skills - ~~Disable Device~~, **Escape Artist**, or ~~Sleight of Hand~~.
 You gain a +1 trait bonus on that skill, and it is always a class skill for you.